 Babotie – South African Mince Meat Pie

-Babotie, a surprisingly and elegant casserole that is so diffused in South Africa that it has become the country’s national dish.
+Babotie is a surprisingly and elegant casserole that is so diffused in South Africa that it has become the country’s national dish.
 Traditionally, it would take 1 to 1 1/2 hours to prepare by baking in the oven.
-But you can have this dish ready in 30 minutes – including the grill finisWhen bringing you a recipe that’s new to me too, like this South African dish, I read and research hundreds of recipes.
+But you can have this dish ready in 30 minutes – including the grill finish.When writing a recipe that’s new to me too, like this South African dish, I read and research hundreds of recipes.
 Everyone seems to have their own, personalized version.
-I look for the common thread in all of the recipes to determine the base, and then garnish and add according to various ingredients that seem to go well together and would not be out of place in this region.
+So, to come up with my own I look for the common thread in all of the recipes to determine the base, and then garnish with a selection of ingredients that seem to go well together but would not be out of place in this region.
 Reading so many recipes, also helps me come up with suggested ingredient substitutions.
 Then, even if a pressure cooker version exists, I translate it to the pressure cooker myself from the original or base recipe to make sure that it’s as close to the original as possible (but faster).
 In the case of the South African Babotie, no pressure cooker version exists so I proudly present you another “first”!

 Serve with “Yellow Rice” which is a fluffy (white rice spiced with turmeric, sugar, cinnamon and raisins); and fresh slices of tropical fruit (mango, papaya, etc.), a refreshing salad or a good helping of Chutney.

 I strongly encourage my South African readers to comment to share their Babotie version!